-The Association receives Supporting People grants from a number of County Councils.
-The grants received in the period as well as costs incurred by the Association in the provision of support services have been included in the Income and Expenditure Account.
+The Association receives Supporting people grants from a number of County Councils.
+The grants received in the period as well as costs incurred by the Association in the provision of support services have been included in the Statement of comprehensive income.
 Any excess of cost over the grant received is borne by the Association where it is not recoverable from tenants.